wbnns/superchaintokens.xyz/.github/ISSUE_TEMPLATE/add-list-request.md

 ---
-name: Add Token List
+name: Add Token or List
-about: Add a list to tokenlist.org
+about: Add a token or list to superchaintokens.xyz
 title: 'Request: add {List name}'
 labels: list-request
 assignees: ''